 Dr. Carl Johengen is a multi-talented artist who has earned a reputation of excellence as a choral conductor, voice teacher, singer, and composer.
 Since 2019 he has held the position of Director of Music Ministry at Asbury First United Methodist Church in Rochester NY.
 There he leads two adult choirs and oversees an active multi-generational music program.
 He holds the Doctor of Musical Arts degree from the Eastman School of Music, as well as Bachelor and Master of Music degrees from Ithaca College.

 His life-long love of church music and congregational singing began in childhood; his father was the family church’s volunteer organist, and at a young age Carl sang solos in church, and studied piano and organ.
 His early ambition was to become a symphony oboist, but a stint in the college choir opened his eyes and ears to the vast repertoire of choral music and the expressive power of solo and ensemble singing.
-Since then, in a career spanning thirty-three years, he has worked with literally thousands of singers in church and civic choirs, workshops, festivals, classroom, and studio.
+Since then, in a career spanning thirty-five years, he has worked with literally thousands of singers in church and civic choirs, workshops, festivals, classroom, and studio.

 He served for twelve years on the voice faculty of the Ithaca College School of Music, and for ten seasons as Music Director of the Cayuga Vocal Ensemble, Ithaca’s elite a cappella chamber chorus.
 He has conducted numerous all-county and area all-state festival choruses throughout New York.
 Other past positions include: Minister of Music at St. Thomas’ Episcopal Church, Bath NY; Choir Director at Wells College; Voice Faculty at the Berkshire Choral Festival; Founding Music Director of the Syracuse Gay and Lesbian Chorus; Chorus Master for Syracuse Opera; Diocesan Music Consultant for the Roman Catholic Diocese of Syracuse.